chef/chef-workstation/docs-chef-io/content/workstation/knife_winrm.md

 ### Domain Authentication

-The `knife winrm` subcommand supports Microsoft Windows domain authentication.
+The `knife winrm` subcommand supports Windows domain authentication.
 This requires:

 - An SSL certificate on the target node
 - The certificate details can be viewed and its [thumbprint hex values copied](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in)